lexnederbragt/230321_ttshell/lex.md

 * do not use spaces around the '=' sign
 * make sure to put the long command in quotation marks
-* in order to make these changes become effective, you have to either log out and back in, or execute the `.bash_login` file:
+* in order to make these changes become effective, you have to either log out and back in, or execute the `.bashrc` file:

 ```
-source ~/.bash_login
+source ~/.bashrc
 ```

-**Exercise:** put one or more of these aliases in your `.bash_login` file, execute the file and try the new alias(es) out on the files and folders you copied.
+**Exercise:** put one or more of these aliases in your `.bashrc` file, execute the file and try the new alias(es) out on the files and folders you copied.

 ### tar